Restoring Functional Movement of the CORE: From Isolation to Integration

 Explore and redefine the role and relationship of the core with the upper and lower extremities through anatomical connections and kinetic linking.

 Understand that successful core activation is directly dependent upon the optimal starting static posture of the body.

 Discuss the relationship between breath and breathing patterns and their influence on posture and quality of movement.

 Identify commonly seen compensatory movement patterns as breakdowns in kinetic linking and expressed dysfunctions in the core and extremities.

 Discuss and learn functional assessment techniques that will compliment all styles of evaluation and yield greater information related to the occurrence of pain and injury.

 Discuss and learn effective corrective strategies that can be easily tailored and integrated to meet the needs of the patient and the goals of the clinician.

 New York Physical Therapists and Physical Therapist Assistants: Professional Seminars is recognized as an approved provider of Physical Therapist and Physical Therapist Assistant continuing education by the New York State Education Department’s State Board for Physical Therapy.
 Full attendance at this Seminar qualifies for 9.0 contact hours in NY.
-7.5 Contact hours in NJ.
+(7.5 Contact hours pending in NJ.)